Robinini/Robinini/README.md

 Love using Python to help tie existing systems together, and to create a few new ones where necessary.
 Spent a few years as a web designer, which used to involve mostly trying to get javascript and CSS working the same across different browsers.

-GSOH, LTR, WLTM programmers 4 group fun, Zürich area,
+GSOH, LTR, WLTM programmers 4 group fun, Zürich area